Cinema of the United States: Political donations

-Today, donations from Hollywood help to fund federal politics.
-On February 20, 2007, for example, Democratic then-presidential candidate Barack Obama had a $2,300-a-plate Hollywood gala, being hosted by DreamWorks founders David Geffen, Jeffrey Katzenberg, and Steven Spielberg at the Beverly Hilton.
+Direct donations from Hollywood help to fund federal politics.
+For example, on February 20, 2007, Democratic presidential candidate Barack Obama had a $2,300-a-plate Hollywood gala, being hosted by DreamWorks founders David Geffen, Jeffrey Katzenberg, and Steven Spielberg at the Beverly Hilton.

 Criticisms

 Covert advertising

 Native advertising is information designed to persuade in more subtle ways than classic propaganda.
 A modern example common in the United States is Copaganda, in which TV shows display unrealistically flattering portrayals of law enforcement, in part to borrow equipment and get their assistance in blocking off streets to more easily film on location.
 Other reputation laundering accusations have been leveled in the entertainment industry, including burnishing the image of the Mafia.

 Product placement also has been a point of criticism, with the tobacco industry promoting smoking on screen.
 The Centers for Disease Control and Prevention cites that 18% of teen smokers would not start smoking if films with smoking were automatically given an 'R' rating, which would save 1 million lives.